Punjab, India: Media

 Daily Ajit, Jagbani and Punjabi Tribune are the largest-selling Punjabi newspapers while The Tribune is most selling English newspaper.
 A vast number of weekly, biweekly and monthly magazines are under publication in Punjabi.
 Other main newspapers are Daily Punjab Times, Rozana Spokesman, Nawan Zamana, etc.

 Doordarshan is the broadcaster of the Government of India and its channel DD Punjabi is dedicated to Punjabi.
-Prominent private Punjabi channels include news channels like BBC Punjabi, ABP Sanjha, Global Punjab TV, News18 Punjab-Haryana-Himachal, Zee Punjab Haryana Himachal, PTC News and entertainment channels like Zee Punjabi, GET Punjabi, ETC Punjabi, Chardikla Time TV, PTC Punjabi, Colours Punjabi, JUS Punjabi, MH1 and 9x Tashan.
+Prominent private Punjabi channels include news channels like BBC Punjabi, ABP Sanjha, Global Punjab TV, News18 Punjab-Haryana-Himachal, Zee Punjab Haryana Himachal, PTC News and entertainment channels like Zee Punjabi, ATN Punjabi Plus, ATN Punjabi, Chardikla Time TV, PTC Punjabi, Colours Punjabi, ATN Punjabi 5, ATN PM One and 9x Tashan.

 Punjab has witnessed a growth in FM radio channels, mainly in the cities of Jalandhar, Patiala and Amritsar, which has become hugely popular.
 There are government radio channels like All India Radio, Jalandhar, All India Radio, Bathinda and FM Gold Ludhiana.
 Private radio channels include Radio Mirchi, BIG FM 92.7, 94.3 My FM, Radio Mantra and many more.

 Culture

 The culture of Punjab has many elements including music such as bhangra, an extensive religious and non-religious dance tradition, a long history of poetry in the Punjabi language, a significant Punjabi film industry that dates back to before Partition, a vast range of cuisine, which has become widely popular abroad, and a number of seasonal and harvest festivals such as Lohri, Basant, Vaisakhi and Teeyan, all of which are celebrated in addition to the religious festivals of India.

-A kissa is a Punjabi language oral story-telling tradition that has a mixture of origins ranging from the Arabian peninsula to Iran and Afghanistan.
+A kissa is a Punjabi language oral story-telling tradition that has a mixture of origins ranging from the Arabian Peninsula to Iran and Afghanistan.

 Punjabi wedding traditions and ceremonies are a strong reflection of Punjabi culture.
 Marriage ceremonies are known for their rich rituals, songs, dances, food and dresses, which have evolved over many centuries.

 Bhangra

 Bhangra (ਭੰਗੜਾ (Gurmukhi); pronounced [pə̀ŋɡᵊ.ɽäː]) and Giddha are forms of dance and music that originated in the Punjab region.

 Bhangra dance began as a folk dance conducted by Punjabi farmers to celebrate the coming of the harvest season.
 The specific moves of Bhangra reflect the manner in which villagers farmed their land.
 This hybrid dance became Bhangra.
-The folk dance has been popularised in the western world by Punjabis in England, Canada and the USA where competitions are held.
+The folk dance has been popularised in the western world by Punjabis in England, Canada and the US where competitions are held.
 It is seen in the West as an expression of South Asian culture as a whole.
 Today, Bhangra dance survives in different forms and styles all over the globe – including pop music, film soundtracks, collegiate competitions and cultural shows.